bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML tags are tags that give the code meaning instead of just being used to style the code.
+For example <section> is semantic because it is telling the browser that this is a new section of content where as <div> tells the browser nothing about the content's purpose and is only used to create containers to style the code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block; always starts on a new line and takes up the full width available
+display: inline; does not start on a new line and only takes up as much width as mecessary

 3. What are the 4 areas of the box model?

+margin / border / padding / content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the cross axis of the current line

 5. Explain why git is valuable to a team of developers.

+git is valuable to a team of developers because it allows multiple people to collaborate on a project with version control.
+Version control allows you to see previous versions of the code as well as who made what edits to the code.
+This can be very useful if an update to the code breaks it and you need to go back to a previous version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.